 James, 72, of Decatur (DeKalb County), has an ischemic stroke.
 He is admitted to Emory Decatur Hospital with significant neurologic deficits.
 The neurologist immediately admits him as inpatient under the Two-Midnight Rule, anticipating multi-day acute stroke management.

-Lesson: Clear inpatient stays under the Two-Midnight Rule preserve SNF eligibility and provide predictable cost-sharing.
+Lesson: A clear inpatient stay preserves SNF eligibility and gives predictable cost-sharing.

 Worked example 3: Cobb 80 Robert, CHF observation reclassified to inpatient on appeal